How Can Purchasing Necessities For Your Home Be More Eco-Friendly?

 You should probably avoid using any type of plastic item in your home whenever possible.
 This includes bags and other types of packaging for storage or food preparation purposes.
 And while it may seem like an impossible task, there are so many alternatives out there today that will allow you to cut down your reliance on plastic.

 As much as possible, go for items that are environmentally friendly and reusable, including how they are packaged.
 For example, you can find some items that come in cardboard boxes instead of plastic packaging.
-And you can also look for ways to avoid buying items wrapped in multiple layers of other materials, such as how some food items are wrapped in plastic, aluminum foil, and cardboard.
+You can also look for ways to avoid buying items wrapped in multiple layers of other materials, such as how some food items are wrapped in plastic, aluminum foil, and cardboard.

 Make sure the containers are recyclable